tacoda/tacoda.github.io/content/posts/covering-our-todo-app-with-more-tests.md

     assert "Buy Bread" in captured.out
 ```

 Awesome!
 So fixtures can call other fixtures.
 For example, our `task` fixture uses our `task_file` fixture.
 Also, our tasks can ignore `task_file` and just pay attention to the `task` fixture.
-Let's run out tests:
+Let's run our tests:

 ```sh
 poetry run pytest